 Perhaps you do have a blog or at least content on your website, but if it’s not good content then you’ve missed the mark.

-Good content will be helpful to your target market, well-written, authoritative and easy to read.
+Good content will be helpful to your target market: well-written, authoritative, and easy to read.
 It will also not be written to instantly push a sale, but instead to solve a reader’s problem (which may then result in a sale).

-Which leads to the next reason why businesses fail…
+That leads to the next reason why businesses fail…

 You’re only pushing the sale with no value

 Business content needs to provide value… for free.
 If a new customer lands on your website and sees nothing but “buy now” buttons and fancy stock images, they will quickly leave.

 Content about your products and services will help your business exist, but helpful content about your industry will help build your authority and in turn sales.

 Have you ever looked at your website traffic and wondered where you’ve gone wrong?
 Everything is aesthetically perfect and your prices are fair, but sales are stagnant.

 Have you ever considered that your target market can’t actually find you?
 It’s important to remember that online competition is higher than ever.

 Get your business on relevant social media like Facebook or Pinterest; but more importantly, make sure your content’s SEO is on point.
 SEO (search engine optimization) is the process of preparing your website to be found in searches on Google, Bing, Yahoo, and other search engines.